-The benefits of competition and owner control over the designers sometimes make up for the lack of what is reverently called a "single point of responsibility."
-It is nonetheless instructive that private entities that have a choice in contracting methods, unconstrained by public works laws, regularly prefer the other structure types to DBB.
+DBB still makes sense for some; the benefits of competition and owner control over the designers sometimes make up for the lack of what is reverently called a "single point of responsibility."
+It is nonetheless instructive that private entities that have a choice in contracting methods, unconstrained by public works laws, regularly prefer the other structure types.
 That preference is augmented in the realm of gigaprojects.